Kyler Murray

-Kyler Cole Murray (born August 7, 1997) is an American football quarterback for the Arizona Cardinals of the National Football League (NFL).
-Following a stint at Texas A&M, Murray played college football at Oklahoma, where he won the Heisman Trophy as a junior.
-Murray was selected first overall by the Cardinals in the 2019 NFL Draft.
-He was also selected ninth overall by the Oakland Athletics of Major League Baseball (MLB) in the 2018 draft, making him the first player to be drafted in the first round of both sports.
+Kyler Cole Murray (born August 7, 1997) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
+Following one season of college football with the Texas A&M Aggies, Murray played for the Oklahoma Sooners, winning the Heisman Trophy in 2018.
+Murray was selected first overall by the Cardinals in the 2019 NFL draft.
+He was also selected ninth overall by the Oakland Athletics of Major League Baseball (MLB) in the 2018 draft, making him the first player drafted in the first round of both sports.

 In his first season, Murray was named NFL Offensive Rookie of the Year after setting several Cardinals franchise rookie quarterback records.
 He received consecutive Pro Bowl selections during his next two seasons, along with leading the Cardinals to the playoffs in 2021, their first appearance since 2015.
+Murray ranks fifth all-time in completion percentage with at least 1,500 pass attempts.

-High school career
+Early life

-Football
+High school football

-Murray was born in Bedford, Texas to Kevin Murray and Misun Henderson.
-He attended Allen High School in Allen, Texas.
+Murray was born in Bedford, Texas.
+He attended Allen High School in Allen.
 As a senior in 2014, he was the Gatorade Football Player of the Year and became the first player to be named Mr. Texas Football twice.
 His team won three straight state championships and 43 games in a row.
 He missed one start during this streak and finished his career with a perfect 42–0 record as a starting quarterback.

 Murray was ranked by ESPN, Scout.com, and 247Sports as a five-star recruit and the best dual-threat quarterback in his class.
 In May 2014, he committed to Texas A&M University to play college football and college baseball.
 He officially signed with them on February 4, 2015.

-Statistics
+High school football statistics

-Baseball
+High school baseball

 Murray also played baseball and was considered one of the top prospects for the 2015 Major League Baseball draft.
 In high school, Murray was a shortstop and a second baseman.
 He was the first player to ever be selected for both the Under Armour All-America Baseball Game and Under Armour All-America Football Game.